Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Things to consider:

 Security: You should make sure that your caravan is kept securely, especially when not in use.
 Insurers can require you to use hitch locks or wheel locks as a minimum.
-You should also make sure that all windows and doors are secure, fitting additional locks if necessary.
+You should also ensure that all windows and doors are secure, fitting additional locks if necessary.

 Storage: If possible, you should aim to keep your touring caravan in a secure lockup when not being used.
 Keeping it in a garage, or at a minimum off the road and out of sight, will reduce the risk of theft of the vehicle.